-From 2023 on, the Moncler Group is committed to obtain LEED certification for all new stores.
-Please refer to the Group's Sustainability Statement for further information on LEED certified buildings.
-With regard to production sites, in 2023 the Group obtained LEED Building Design and Construction certification for the expansion of the plant built in Romania.
+Since 2023, the Moncler Group has been committed to obtaining LEED certification for all new stores5.
+Please refer to the Group's Consolidated Sustainability Statement for further information on LEED certified buildings.

+With regard to production sites, in 2023 the Group obtained LEED Building Design and Construction certification for the expansion of the plant built in Romania and started, in 2024, the process for the new knitwear factory in Padernello di Paese (Treviso).